 WILSON, MILDEN H.

-Rank and organization: Sergeant, Company I, 7th U.S. Infantry.
+, Company I, 7th U.S. Infantry.
 Place and date: At Big Hole, Mont., 9 August 1877.
 Entered service at: Newark, Ohio.
 Birth: Huron County, Ohio.
 Date of issue: 2 December 1878.
 Citation: Gallantry in forming company from line of skirmishers and deploying again under a galling fire, and in carrying dispatches at the imminent risk of his life.